 Notes to Schedule of Regulations: *09

-Setback measurements shall be taken from the edge of the public or private road right-of-way.
-In the R-1 Lake Residential, R-2 Urban, FR Forest Recreation and AG Agriculture Districts, corner lots located on public or private roads with a right-of-way width of less than sixty-six (66) feet, shall be measured from a point located thirty-three (33) feet from the roadway centerline, regardless of actual lot dimensions.
+Setback measurements shall be taken from the lot line lot line.

 For properties with frontage on Fife Lake, the rear yard setback shall be fifty (50) feet measured from the ordinary high water mark.